Honey for Sore Throat

 Which Honey Types Work Best for Sore Throat?

 Not all honey is created equal when it comes to sore throat relief.
 The type of honey you choose can significantly impact its effectiveness.
 Manuka honey, produced by bees that pollinate the Manuka bush (Leptospermum scoparium) in New Zealand, stands out as the most potent option.
 It contains a unique compound called methylglyoxal (MGO) that gives it exceptional antibacterial properties not found in other honeys.
 For sore throat use, look for Manuka honey rated UMF 10+ or MGO 263+, which indicates a therapeutic level of antibacterial activity.
 Buckwheat honey is another excellent choice, particularly for cough-related sore throats.
 Its dark color indicates high levels of antioxidants — research shows buckwheat honey contains nearly as many antioxidants as fruits and vegetables.
-It was specifically the honey used in the landmark Penn State cough study that demonstrated superiority over DM.
+It was specifically the honey used in the landmark Penn State cough study (Paul et al. 2007) that demonstrated superiority over DM.
 Raw wildflower honey offers a diverse antimicrobial profile because it contains nectar from multiple floral sources, each contributing different beneficial compounds.
 Eucalyptus honey deserves special mention for its natural decongestant properties, which can help when a sore throat is accompanied by nasal congestion and sinus pressure.

 Key Takeaways